-The State of Rhode Island has chartered Johnson & Wales University as a nonprofit degree-granting institution of higher
+The State of Rhode Island has chartered Johnson & Wales University as a nonprofit degree-granting institution of higher learning.

 Johnson & Wales University will make available for review to any enrolled or prospective student, upon request, a copy of the documents describing the institution's accreditation, approval or licensing.
-This information may be obtained by contacting the University Compliance Office, One Cookson Place, Sixth Floor, Providence, RI 02903; or at 401-598-1423.
+This information may be obtained by contacting the Director of Academic Accountability & Initiatives, University Provost's Office, Johnson & Wales University, One Cookson Place, Sixth Floor, Providence RI 02903; or at 401-598-1345.